NeonGraal/graphql-plus/graphql-plus/Definition.md

 Internal = 'Void' | 'Null' | 'null'
 ```

-An Enum Label reference may drop the Enum portion if the Label is unique.
+An Enum Value reference may drop the Enum portion if the Value is unique.

 | Modifier   | Syntax           | Notes                                                                                                                        | Description                   |
 | ---------- | ---------------- | ---------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |